Free and Sovereign State of Veracruz de Ignacio de la Llave

 Birding Veracruz

 Veracruz is the largest state of Mexico, representing 3.7% of Mexico’s overall area.
 Its landscape has many types of habitat, from tropical rainforest to highland grasslands.
-Maybe because of this Veracruz has more than 689 bird species (approximately 66% of the Mexico list).
-Veracruz is located in the East of Mexico, by the Gulf of Mexico.
+Maybe because of this Veracruz has more than 759 bird species (more than two thirds of the Mexico list), one is endemic to the state and forty are Mexican endemics.

 Veracruz is easily accessible by air through Heriberto Jara Corona International airport (Veracruz City) or Xalapa municipal airport.
 Whether you have just a few days or more there are ample birding opportunities.
 The sections below highlight the most productive birding areas in the state.